afforeroc/mealy-machine/README.md

 # Mealy machine app
-This app recreates a functional Mealy machine.
+A functional Mealy machine that draw own their digraph and translate example strings.<br>
 It was written using Python3 language and Graphviz software/library.<br>
 Additional, it contains a configuration and use manual.

 Functionalities: